Best Practices

 Help managers be aware that employees may be dealing with under-the-surface stressors that are effecting their performance at work — as well as retention.

 These communications are notoriously dense, confusing or just plain dull.
-Here are five tips for making them more enticing.
+Here are five communications best practices for making them more enticing.

 Recognition